emilio-lovarela/AG_Oertel_software_emilio/README.md

 ## How to use It
 **IMPORTANT NOTE:**
 Windows users can use the compiled tools double-clicking on the executable `.exe` file.
 The drive link with executable files for the tools can be found in the **Installation Prerequisites** section.
-To utilize each tool within this repository using python, follow these steps:
+To utilize each tool within this repository natively through Python, follow these steps:

 <table border="0">
  <tr>